sanjushri777/sepolia_demo/README.md

   - Visit the docs: https://docs.blockdagnetwork.io/
   - Add a custom network with:
     - Chain ID: `-1043`
-    - Detect the network and RPC endpoints from the documentation
+    - Metamask can  Detect the network automatically  or refer RPC endpoints from the documentation

 Note: Lock and stat updates may be delayed depending on the condition of the on-chain RPC endpoints.